JacobIkke/STM32_Clones/README.md

 For instance, the STM32F103 series was designed back in 2007 and is made on a 90nm process, while clones like the AIR32 are produced on a 40nm process by TSMC, giving it more potential for higher clock speeds.

 * AIR32F103CBT6 M3 max overclock is 256MHz - limitation: PLL multiplier cannot go higher *1
-* AT32F403ACGU7 M4 max overclock is 256MHz - limitation: PLL multiplier cannot go higher *1
+* AT32F403ACGU7 M4 max overclock is 288MHz - Can maybe clocked higher, but need more testing.

 *1 The board use an 8MHz crystal, but you can potentially get a higher clock with a different value crystal.

 ## Programming
 The AIR32F103 comes with DAP-link firmware pre-installed.
 If you order two or more of them, you can use one as a programmer if you don't already have a DAP-link.

+The AT32F403ACGU7 black pill dev board comes with DFU bootloader, and supports DAP-link, AT-link and J-link.